climateinteractive/enroads-guide/docs/guide/buildings_ee.rst

 ------------

 * As less energy is used for buildings and industry, notice how all the energy sources decline in the “Global Sources of Primary Energy” graph - particularly coal and gas when they are the main sources of electricity.
 Less fossil fuels are burned so CO\ :sub:`2` emissions go down and global temperature change is lowered dramatically.
 * Improvements in energy intensity of new capital also reduce energy demand.
-Explore this in the “Final Energy Consumption” graph, where the Current Scenario (blue line) is lower than Business as Usual (black line).
+Explore this in the “Final Energy Consumption” graph, where the Current Scenario (blue line) is lower than the Baseline (black line).

 Potential Co-Benefits of Encouraging Energy Efficiency
 ---------------------------------------------------------